capactio/capact/cmd/k8s-engine/README.md

 ## Overview

 Voltron Engine is a component responsible for handling Action custom resources.
-It implements the Kubernetes controller pattern
+It implements the Kubernetes controller pattern.

 ## Prerequisites